How to cut small business costs as prices are rising

 30-second summary

-• Business energy unit rates have reduced but are still double compared to 2021.
-The government has released several schemes to aid with the rise, including the Energy Bills Discount Scheme.
+- Business energy unit rates have reduced but are still double compared to 2021.
+The government has released several schemes to aid with the rise, including the Energy Bills Discount Scheme, but these have now ended.

-• Businesses can combat the cost of living by - increasing their prices, cutting back growth plans, operating costs and staffing hours.
+- Businesses can combat the cost of living by increasing prices, cutting back growth plans, operating costs and staffing hours.

 What is causing the cost of living crisis?